coderefinery/social-coding/content/software-licensing.md

 ```

+### Copyright Foundation: Expression vs. Ideas

+To understand why licenses are required, you must understand how copyright law treats software.
+Under EU statutory law (Directive 2009/24/EC) and international treaties, software is protected under copyright as a **literary work**.

+However, copyright law draws a sharp, fundamental distinction between what is protected and what is free for anyone to use:

+* **Protected (Code Expression)**: The specific source code text, variable names, binaries, container build recipes, prompt engineering text, and preparatory design documents.
+* **Not Protected (Underlying Ideas)**: Mathematical algorithms, scientific models, programming logic, data structures, and interface principles.

+Because copyright restricts only the *creative human expression* and not the underlying *ideas or algorithms*, developers use open-source licenses to define the exact terms under which that expression can be legally shared and modified.

 ### Scope of this Lesson: What Counts as "Software"?

-Across international legal frameworks (such as 17 U.S.C. § 101 and WIPO model provisions), software is commonly defined as a set of instructions to be used directly or indirectly in a computer to bring about a certain result.
-Under EU statutory law (Directive 2009/24/EC), computer programs—including their preparatory design material—are protected under copyright as literary works.
+Across international legal frameworks (such as 17 U.S.C. § 101 and WIPO model provisions), software is broadly defined as a set of instructions to be used directly or indirectly in a computer to bring about a certain result.

-Because copyright protection hinges on functional execution combined with creative human expression, this lesson covers the full spectrum of modern research software assets:
+Because modern research software extends beyond simple Python scripts, this lesson applies copyright and licensing principles across six core research software assets:

 * **Source Code**: Original algorithms written from scratch or implemented from scientific papers.
 * **Third-Party Integrations**: Embedded permissive or copyleft code snippets and dynamically/statically linked libraries.